 This agreement is a document that sets forth the rules and regulations for an LLC.
 It should be created when the LLC is formed.

-The operating agreement should include provisions for:
+The operating agreement should include provisions for the following:

 - How the LLC will be managed